TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

       this.HostBuilder.ConfigureServices(services => services
          .AddConcurrencyConflictDbContextProvider<MyDbContext>());

-   var result = await this.ApplicationService.GetOrderShippingStatus(orderId: 1);
+   var result = await this.ApplicationService.GetOrderShippingStatusAsync(orderId: 1);

    // With or without retry, the result should be as expected
    // Snip: assertions